mautorresp/CLF-Teleport/README.md

 ### 1.1 Formal Grammar of Σ: Syntactic Constraints

-**CRITICAL:** Σ law-space must be defined by explicit syntactic rules, not just semantic properties.
+**CRITICAL:** Σ law-space must be defined by concrete syntactic rules, not just semantic properties.

 **The 5 Non-Negotiable Constraints** that define what Σ **CAN** and **CANNOT** be: